 Someone who lacks mental capacity can have a guardian void or void a contract themselves.
 Most states define mental capacity as whether or not a party understood the effect and meanings of the words that made up the transaction and contract.

 If you need help with a legal contract age by state, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.